 - Pain during urination (dysuria)

-This low co-occurrence rate aligns with the theory that endometriosis and PCOS stem from opposing hormonal imbalances.
-PCOS involves excess ovarian testosterone production, while endometriosis is characterized by low testosterone levels relative to estrogen.
+These findings support the idea that PCOS and endometriosis stem from opposing hormonal imbalances.
+PCOS is driven by excess ovarian testosterone production, while endometriosis is linked to lower testosterone levels relative to estrogen.

 PCOS Diagnosis

-Compared to endometriosis, PCOS is relatively clinically apparent, making diagnosis more straightforward once other conditions have been ruled out.
+PCOS is generally easier to diagnose than endometriosis, as it presents clearer clinical markers and is more straightforward once other conditions have been ruled out.
 It still takes 4.3 years on average, however, from the first time seeking medical care for PCOS-related symptoms to receiving a diagnosis.
 To be diagnosed with PCOS, you need to have at least two of four diagnostic criteria:

 - Either infrequent or prolonged periods